urql-graphql/urql/docs/basics/react-preact.md

 ```

 The result is useful when your UI has to display progress on the mutation, and the returned
-promise is particularly useful when you're adding side-effects that run after the mutation has
+promise is particularly useful when you're adding side effects that run after the mutation has
 completed.

 ### Handling mutation errors